codethereforam/toy-code/README.md

 # toy-code
-some toy code when I learn front-end, java or other language
+some toy code when I learn programming